viprespro/springboot-web/README.md

-# react-theme-blog-fe
+# springboot-web
-a blog build with react + typescript tech.
+a springboot web project build with react + typescript tech.